-Of course, much depends on the unique facts of your case, but there are a few common factors to consider.
-In this article, we'll discuss the key considerations when attempting to value a claim involving a broken bone, and we'll also look at some examples of past verdicts and settlements where a broken bone injury came into play.
+Of course, much depends on the unique facts of your case, but there are a few common factors to consider when attempting to value a personal injury claim involving bone fracture(s).
+We'll cover those factors here, and we'll also look at some examples of past verdicts and settlements where a broken bone injury came into play.

-When someone suffers a broken or fractured bone (or multiple fractured bones), a radiologist will almost certainly take x-ray images that definitively speak to the extent of the injury.
+When someone suffers a fractured bone (or multiple fractured bones), a radiologist will almost certainly take x-ray images that definitively speak to the extent of the injury.
 There's no arguing with the black and white x-ray image of a fractured bone.
-Unlike soft-tissue injuries which are difficult to prove, "hard" injuries like bone fractures are nearly indisputable.
+Unlike soft-tissue injuries, which can be difficult to prove, "hard" injuries like bone fractures are nearly indisputable.

 That's obviously a lot to consider.
-But the two big factors in valuing any case are the extent of the plaintiff’s damages -- how bad the broken bone injury is -- and how likely the jury is to find the defendant liable if the case goes to trial.
+But the two big factors in valuing any case are the extent of the plaintiff’s damages—how bad the broken bone injury is—and how likely the jury is to find the defendant liable if the case goes to trial.

 The other major factor in valuing a case is the likelihood that the defendant will be found liable at trial.
 If there is little or no evidence proving the defendant was at fault for the plaintiff’s broken bone, there is a higher likelihood that the plaintiff would lose at trial, so the defendant will be less likely to offer a high settlement amount.

 Even if the potential damages are high, a defendant will be less willing to settle and more inclined to take her chances at trial.
-Similarly, where fault is up in the air, the plaintiff will be more inclined to accept a low settlement because he runs the risk of getting nothing at trial.
+Similarly, where fault is up in the air, the plaintiff will likely be more inclined to accept a low settlement because he runs the risk of getting nothing at trial.

 To get an idea of the available compensation for a bone fracture in a workers compensation case, see this overview of workers compensation benefits, or talk to a local attorney.